ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-3.md

 Welcome to part 3 of a series in which we design and implement `cdoc` - a source-code documentation tool for the C programming language.
-In [part 2](/blog/2020-02-22-creating-cdoc-part-2.html) we defined the rough shape `cdoc` documentation and revamped our example file.
+In [part 2](/blog/2020-02-22-creating-cdoc-part-2.html) we defined the rough shape of `cdoc` documentation and revamped our example file.
-In this post we will write the code to transform a C source file into HTML based on the `cdoc` comments within that source file.
+In this post we will write a transpiler that will transform `cdoc` comments within a C source file into HTML.

 As a quick refresher we want to turn documentation that looks like this: